koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

 * You still need to run tests locally before pushing commits and PR!
 * More scripting is required to improve this with multiple packages

-Leave a comment if this is helpful or if you have a feedback.
+Feel free to leave a comment or share this post if you found it helpful!
+I am open for feedback!